-FWD: Press this button to advance quickly to another part of the tape.
-Press the STOP-EJECT button to return to normal playing.
+FWD (6): Press this button to advance quickly to another part of the tape.
+Press the button again to return to playing speed.
+The radio will play while the tape advances.

-PROG: Press this button to change the side of the tape that is playing.
+AM FM: Press this button to play the radio when a tape is in the player.